Show All Answers

 We have a variety of snacks, grab n go foods, and soft drinks available for sale.

 We have both mats as well as a grass area for the driving range.
-The mat area also has a cover so you can practice all year rain or shine!
+The mat area is covered so you can practice all year rain or shine!

 We have range cards that give a bigger discount the higher the package amount.

 During the summer the golf course offers a Monday Twilight League.
-This is a handicapped coed league for 16 weeks and holds a bbq/raffle prizes at the end of the season.
-We also offer a ladies mentor league on Fridays all year except winter.
+This is a handicapped coed league for 16 weeks, with a bbq/raffle prizes at the end of the season.
+We also offer a ladies mentor league on Fridays all year except Winter December through February.
 This is an evening league focused on getting women more comfortable on the golf course.

 The Golf Course has The First Tee, US Kids Golf, LPGA*USGA Girls Golf, and PGA Junior League.

 We offer private lessons for junior, adult, senior, and semi-private players.
-These can be single half hour or one hour as well as package series in single and group form.
+These can be single 30 minutes or 60 minutes as well as package series in single and group form.

 You may attach a resume and cover letter; however the information on the resume cannot substitute for and portion of the completed application.